AttackOnJasper/University-notes/psych253/psych253.md

 	- unbiased questions
 		- Anchoring effects: pushing people in 1 direction
 		- Framing effects: framing questions to seem like there is only one answer

+## Module 3 Conformity: A change in behavior or belief to accord with others e.g. sprint planning (how and why people do that?)
+- Subsets: compliance, obedience, acceptance
+- The Sherif Study (1935)
+	- Steady light in dark room -> think it's moving due to autokinetic phenomenon -> cannot tell if it's moving by comparing surrounding -> people come to agree how far it's moved over several days
+	- Transmission of beliefs: 5 generations (Rohrer, 1954)
+	- **Informational influence** value others ideas
+- Asch Study: would one agrees something wrong but other people saying it's right? (try to find out why people follow Hilter)
+	- ask to take part in a study of perceptual judgments
+	- unambigous stimuli; 7 confederates say opposite
+	- 37% subjects gave the wrong answer; 70% subjects gave wrong answer at least once
+	- **Normative influence** go along even if do not agree due to external pressure

 ## Module 6 Self
 - Self-reference effect (think about how something relates to self; memory)